“The impunity of the past is today’s corruption” – Lessons learned in Guatemala’s path to build sustainable peace

 The new partnership agreement signed is for the benefit of the mission that Interpeace and APAZ share to sustain peace in Latin America.
 This exciting milestone is possible due to the commitment and passion of peacebuilders across Latin America and to the support of all those that have believed in our work.

-Learn more about APAZ s'inscrire ici,.
+Learn more about APAZ Cliquez ici.

 Youth, Peace and Security in the Northern Triangle of Central America